AreyMadhav/AssemblyCSharpPruner/README.md

-# AssemblyCSharpPruner
+# asmc-pruner

-AssemblyCSharpPruner is a command-line tool for analyzing and pruning Unity `Assembly-CSharp.dll` binaries.
+asmc-pruner is a command-line tool for pruning methods from compiled Assembly-CSharp (.NET) binaries, commonly found in Unity-based applications.

 It is designed to help reverse engineers, modders, and security researchers reduce noise in Unity assemblies by identifying and removing unused or